Jbleezy/BO2-Reimagined/README.md

 * Decreased max player fly height

 ### Blundergat
-* Kills on any round
+* Kills on any round in 1-2 shots
+* Increased pellet count from 7 to 8
+* Increased pellet size

 ### Acid Gat
 * Kills on any round in 1-2 bursts
+* Changed fire type from 3 round burst to 4 round burst
-* Increased player damage from 10 to 25
+* Increased player damage from 10 to 15
-* Vastly improved accuracy
+* Projectiles fire in a straight line
-* Aiming and Deadshot improve accuracy
+* Deadshot improves accuracy
 * Projectile no longer seeks toward zombies
 * Stuck zombie counts as a kill
+* Upgraded: fixed fire sound

 ### Staffs
 * Upgrade only requires collecting souls in The Crazy Place